MelB-tran/CodeLearning/Databases/sql_withquery.md

-Learning how to write WITH queries, which is basically having several seemingly unrelated subqueries and then joining them together, as if they were tables/views
+Learning how to write WITH queries, which is basically having several seemingly unrelated subqueries and then joining them together in a final select, as if they were tables/views
 ```
 WITH ExtHealthProfileMapped(person_id